ojitha/ojitha.github.io/_posts/2025-10-08-llm_ontology_evals.md

 Ontologies—formal, explicit specifications of conceptualisations—offer a promising avenue to address this challenge.
 Defined in languages such as the Resource Description Framework (RDF) and the Web Ontology Language (OWL), ontologies encode domain knowledge as classes, properties, and relations with formal semantics.
 By leveraging ontologies as structured evaluation frameworks (Evals), it becomes possible to systematically assess whether LLM-generated content aligns with domain-specific knowledge and constraints.

-that integrates ontology parsing, semantic extraction, reasoning, and metric computation.
+That integrates ontology parsing, semantic extraction, reasoning, and metric computation.
 The Pizza ontology, a canonical OWL ontology modelling pizza types and ingredients, serves as an illustrative example to concretise the approach.

 > LLMs generate text based on learned statistical patterns but may produce outputs that are semantically inconsistent or factually incorrect relative to domain knowledge.
 Standard evaluation metrics (e.g., BLEU, ROUGE) focus on surface similarity rather than semantic validity.
 Domain-specific evaluation requires grounding outputs in formal knowledge representations.
 {:.yellow}